siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part I/A Maxwell Universe - 101 From Darkness, Light.md

 if it is, we don't have direct access to the causal information, but indirect through its effects.

 A reason is a story added later.
-What matters is simply that a change occurs and that it can be registered in a way that affects our state.
-Once a change is registered, two states can be distinguished: “before” and “after.”
-That distinction *is* the event.
-Here we don't appeal to an "intelligence recording an event," but simply to a mark, like a scratch on a table, that affects the object's state.
-It denotes only the minimal capacity to register change.
+What matters is simply that a change occurs and that it is registered in a way that affects what follows.
+Once a change is registered, the system occupies a different state.
+The distinction between “before” and “after” is not added to the event; it is the event.

+There is no need to appeal to an intelligence recording what happened, but only to a persistent state change —like a scratch on a table— that constrains future interactions.
+The scratch is not a record of the event.
+The scratch is the event, insofar as it makes a difference.

-The sense of reason or explanation arises only as a reactive story as way of organizing transitions once change has been noticed by a reasoning entity (topic which we will address later in [@EmergenceOfSelf]).
+The sense of reason or explanation arises only as a reactive story, a way of organizing transitions once change has been noticed by a reasoning entity (a topic addressed later in [@EmergenceOfSelf]).

 This reactivity is not limited to conscious minds.
 Anything that changes in response to causes and produces effects is, in this minimal sense,